Real deep tissue bodywork

 Myofascial release, Soft tissue release & deep tissue massage in London

-My name is Georgios Tzenichristos and I have been addicted to sports / deep tissue massage for the last 33 years.
+My name is Georgios Tzenichristos and I have been "addicted" to sports / deep tissue massage for the last three decades.

 I know from my own experience how difficult it is to find a good deep tissue / sports massage in London.
 You know, the kind with long, deep, rhythmical strokes; strong, firm kneading; transverse friction to break down trigger points; and muscle stripping, as well as myofascial release and soft tissue release to stretch contracted muscle fibres.
 So for the last 19 years I have been offering this massage, the massage I would like to receive, in London.